RV Lithium Systems Custom 180Ah

 The battery he built is pretty impressive.
 It’s 180Ah and weighs in at a mere 23kg.
 It’s approximately similar in power to three lead-acid batteries but a quarter of the weight and a third of the size!

 Paul has a reputation as one of the finest installers in the country.
 He does things properly, and like his installs, his RV Lithium Systems batteries are built to last.

-Performance wise lithium batteries charge much faster (up to four times faster than lead acid).
+Performance-wise lithium batteries charge much faster (up to four times faster than lead-acid).
 Our battery could constantly absorb the full 30 Amps delivered to it from the LandCruiser through the REDARC Manager 30.
-The Manager 30 has an inbuilt 240V charger and a an inbuilt solar regulator.
+The Manager 30 has an inbuilt 240V charger and an inbuilt solar regulator.